oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 	</copy>
 	```

-17. To verify this, first make this page public by selecting “Page XX: Reset Password” in the left-side pane and in the **Security** section, select “Page is Public” for **Authentication** and "Unrestricted" for **Page Access Protection**.
+17. To verify this, first, make this page public by selecting “Page XX: Reset Password” in the left-side pane, and in the **Security** section, select “Page is Public” for **Authentication** and "Unrestricted" for **Page Access Protection**.
 Now click the play button in the top-right corner to preview.
 Because the page isn’t being accessed from a valid email, you should see the “Invalid Reset Password Link” warning appear.
 If the page doesn't appear as expected, walk through steps 13-17 again.

 	![Test out Invalid Reset Link alert](images/invalid-reset-link.png)